trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/rebalancing_hypergraph_repartitioning.rst

 Basic concepts and parameters
 =============================

 Especially when using the uncoupled aggregation strategy it is essential to reduce the number of processors used on the coarser levels.
 A natural strategy is to make sure that each processor gets a minimum number of equations to solve and reduce the number of active processors accordingly.

-In this tutorial we use a hypergraph based repartitioning for the coarse level matrices $A_c$ to rebalance the coarse level problems.
-The repartitioning algorithm is implemented in the Zoltan package of Trilinos.
-The advantage of the hypergraph based repartitioning methods is, that they do not need additional information such as node coordinates and therefore are the consequent choice within algebraic multigrid preconditioners.
+In this tutorial we use a hypergraph-based repartitioning for the coarse level matrices $A_c$ to rebalance the coarse level problems.
+The repartitioning algorithm is implemented in the Zoltan2 package of Trilinos.
+The advantage of the hypergraph-based repartitioning methods is, that they do not need additional information such as node coordinates and therefore are the consequent choice within algebraic multigrid preconditioners.

 .. note::

     Hypergraph partitioning algorithms as PHG are not available in the new Zoltan2 package of Trilinos, yet.
     Therefore we can use this type of repartitioning only in context of Epetra based applications.
-If you use the new templated Tpetra stack you have to use repartitioning algorithms which are available in Zoltan2 such as RCB.
+    If you use the new templated Tpetra stack, you have to use repartitioning algorithms which are available in Zoltan2 such as RCB.

 Repartitioning algorithms are a very wide field of research and can be very complicated.
 Here, we cannot go into details and just focus on how to use them.
 Basically there are only a few really important parameters that the user has to set properly:

 .. admonition:: Description

   repartition: min rows per proc
-        the minimum number of rows each processor shall handle.
+        The minimum number of rows each processor shall handle.
         This parameter is used to reduce the number of involved processors on the coarser levels.
         If for example the parameter value is chosen to be 1000 and the fine level problem has 10000 rows whereas the coarse level problem has 2000 rows, then the fine level problem is solved on not more than 10 processors at maximum and for the coarse level problem there are not more processors than at maximum 2 being used.
   repartition: max imbalance
         This parameter defines the maximum allowed imbalance ratio of nonzeros on all processors.
-If the value is set to 1.2, and there is one processor with more than 20% nonzeros compared to another processor, than the problem will be rebalanced.
+        If the value is set to 1.2, and there is one processor with more than 20% nonzeros compared to another processor, then the problem will be rebalanced.
   repartition: start level
-        start rebalancing on given level and coarser levels.
+        Start rebalancing on the given level and coarser levels.
         This allows to avoid the costs of rebalancing on the finer levels (where it is not really necessary).

 Transfer operator design